sixpack/sixpack/README.rst

     control_on_db_failure: True             # Not in use
     allow_multiple_experiments: False       # Not in Use

+    asset_path: gen                         # Path for compressed assets to live.
+This path is RELATIVE to sixpack/static
     secret_key: '<your secret key here>'    # Random key (any string is valid, required for sixpack-web to run)

 You can store this file anywhere (we recommend ``/etc/sixpack/config.yml``).
 As long as Redis is running, you can now start the sixpack server like this::